 - Stir over a low heat until the sauce has thickened.

-- While the salmon is poaching, place the chopped broccoli in a microwave safe dish, cover with plastic wrap and cook on high for 3 minutes until just softened.
-If you prefer you can steam the broccoli instead, or just boil in lightly salted water until soft.
+- While the salmon is poaching, place the chopped broccoli in a microwave-safe dish, cover with plastic wrap and cook on high for 3 minutes until just softened.
+If you prefer you can steam the broccoli instead, or just boil it in lightly salted water until soft.

-- Saute the mushrooms in a small saucepan in a knob of butter until softened.
+- Saute the mushrooms in a small saucepan with a knob of butter until softened.

 - Once the sauce has thickened, mix in the pasta.
 Make sure the pasta is well-coated with the sauce.
 Then add the broccoli and mushrooms.
 Add the frozen peas and place the pan on a low heat until the sauce is piping hot and the peas are defrosted.